JustasB/jNeuroML/README.md

 Binary installation
 -------------------

-To get a precompiled binary for jNeuroML, go to https://github.com/NeuroML/jNeuroML/releases, download the latest **jNeuroML.zip** file and you have everything you need.
-Unzip on your local machine and go into the *jNeuroMLJar* directory.
+To get a precompiled binary for jNeuroML:
+ 1. Go to https://github.com/NeuroML/jNeuroML/releases and download the latest **jNeuroML.zip** file
+ 2. Unzip it to your local machine
+ 3. Add environment variable *JNML_HOME*, pointing to the root *jNeuroML* folder
+ 4. Add the location of the *jNeuroML* folder to the *PATH* variable.
+This and the previous step will ensure you can run the *jnml* utility from any folder.

 Usage
 -----